Momentum Mag Shop

 1. Get a bike that fits you, and that fits the style of riding you intend to do.
 Upright handlebars or drops?
 Skinny tires or fat?
 Loaded touring or supported?
 There are a lot of questions to answer before you decide.
 Of course, the bike you already own may work fine, at least for your first forays out onto the open road.
+If you’re totally unsure where to start, talk to someone at your local bike shop about the type of bike touring you’d like to do and in what area, and they can point you in the right direction for a bike.

 2. Now that you have a bike, ride it.
 This sounds rather obvious, but some people try bicycle travel without adequate conditioning.
 Doing so is a good way to ensure you won’t want to try it again.
-Work up to day rides that are as long as your longest day on tour will be, adding to your distance in roughly five-mile (eight-kilometer) increments.
+Work up to day rides that are as long as your longest day on tour will be, adding to your distance in roughly five-mile (8 km) increments.
 You can find suggested training programs for different age and fitness categories online.

 3. Add some weight to your bike.
 Even if you don’t plan to camp on tour, you’ll probably need to carry extra weight.
 You’ll also want to decide how to carry that weight.
 Regardless of the manner in which you haul it and how much it weighs, you’ll work harder riding a loaded bike than an unloaded one.
 Moreover, your bike will handle differently, and you’ll want to get used to these things in advance.